NelsonNzai/Udacity-Data-Wrangling-Project---WeRateDogs-Twitter-Archive/README.md

 - The WeRateDogs Twitter archive
 - The tweet image predictions dataset
 - Additional data from the Twitter API
+We will first clean all 3 datasets(data wrangling part), combine and store them in a csv file, then perform some visualizations.

+## 1. Data Wrangling
 The steps we will follow in the data wrangling process include:
 - Gathering
 - Assessing